jj5/kickass-crypto/README.md

 This code is licensed under the MIT License.

+## Commit Messages

+I should be more disciplined with my commit messages.
+I promise if this library matures and gets widely used I will be more careful with my commits.

 ## Comments?
 Questions?
 Suggestions?

 I'd love to hear from you!
 Hit me up at